Wake-Tail Effects in Two-Dimensional Wave Refocusing: Wave Refocusing in 2D: Spatial Mirror Approach

 At early times, Fig.~\ref{Fig:Spatial_Mirror}(b),(c) where $t<a/c=1$ ($t=0.2$ and $t=0.7$), the field consists solely of the direct wave produced by the impulsive source.
 The disturbance propagates radially outward while leaving behind a nonzero field throughout the interior region already traversed by the front, in perfect agreement with the theoretical analysis.
 This behavior reflects the violation of Huygens' principle in two dimensions, where the propagator generates a persistent wake tail rather than a sharply localized propagating shell.
 The slice plots confirm that the field remains finite behind the front instead of collapsing to a thin wavefront.

 Once the outward wave reaches the boundary at $r=1$ and $t=1$, reflection occurs and an inward-propagating component is generated.
 This contribution becomes visible in the later chronophotographs at Fig.~\ref{Fig:Spatial_Mirror}(d),(e) ($t=1.2$ and $t=1.7$), where the two-dimensional plots show energy returning toward the center.
 This behavior is consistent with the analytical solution, where the mirror-induced contribution is activated by the causal factor $H(ct+r-2a)$, representing the earliest return of reflected signals.
-Importantly, the returning pulse also exhibits a wake tail which is preceded by its sharp wavefront.
+Importantly, the returning pulse also retains a wake tail which is preceded by its sharp wavefront.

-At the round-trip time $t=2a/c=2$, the returning energy concentrates near the origin, albeit with noticeable spreading, resulting in only partial refocusing of the initial disturbance shown in Fig.~\ref{Fig:Spatial_Mirror}(a).
+At the round-trip time $t=2a/c=2$, Fig.~\ref{Fig:Spatial_Mirror}(f), the returning energy concentrates near the origin, albeit with noticeable spreading, resulting in only partial refocusing of the initial disturbance shown in Fig.~\ref{Fig:Spatial_Mirror}(a).
 The chronophotographs further indicate that the reconstructed signal remains temporally extended.
-The inward-propagating contribution preserves the characteristic two-dimensional wake-tail structure, thereby preventing the formation of a sharply localized time-reversed pulse.
+The inward-propagating contribution preserves the characteristic two-dimensional wake-tail structure, thereby preventing the formation of a sharply localized refocusing pulse.

-Figs. (\ref{Fig:Spatial_Mirror}) (a), (f) illustrate the central theoretical result: although a spatial mirror redirects energy back toward the source and produces refocusing at the expected round-trip time, the intrinsic wake-tail behavior of two-dimensional wave propagation prevents perfect time-reversal reconstruction.
+Figs. (\ref{Fig:Spatial_Mirror}) (a), (f) illustrate the central theoretical result: although a spatial mirror redirects energy back toward the source and produces refocusing at the expected round-trip time, the intrinsic wake-tail behavior of two-dimensional wave propagation prevents perfect concentration at the center.
 Refocusing occurs, but the reconstructed pulse is broadened and cannot reproduce the original impulsive excitation exactly.